PaquitoSoft/es-2015-talk/slides/index-2.md

 * Destructuring
 * Symbols
 * for...of
-* String methods
-* Rest parameters
+* Rest parameters and spread
-* Spread operator
 * Iterators
 * Generators
 * Proxies